ethanvillalovoz/clarifybot/blog.md

 - **Question Generation**: Leveraging an LLM, the system generates relevant clarification questions based on the ambiguous feedback received, facilitating a more interactive and informative dialogue with users.
 - **Graphical User Interface**: The user-friendly GUI allows users to easily interact with the system, providing feedback and receiving clarification questions in real-time.

+## Recent Improvements

+- **Implemented `infer_reward` Method**: Added the `infer_reward` method to the [`RewardModel`](src/rl/reward_model.py) to properly infer reward values from user feedback, ensuring all reward model tests pass.
+- **Requirements Update**: Updated `requirements.txt` to include all necessary dependencies, such as `rapidfuzz`, to ensure smooth installation and execution.
+- **Testing and Validation**: Ran and passed all unit tests for both the reward model and question generator, confirming the correctness of the core logic.
+- **Codebase Cleanup**: Reverted unnecessary changes, removed unused code, and improved consistency across modules.
+- **Documentation**: Updated documentation and code comments to reflect the latest changes and clarify usage for future contributors.

 ## Why It Matters
 As autonomous systems become more integrated into our daily lives, ensuring that these systems understand and align with human expectations is crucial.
 Traditional methods of learning from human feedback often treat users as perfect oracles, which is far from reality.
 ClarifyBot addresses this gap by acknowledging the imperfections and nuances of human feedback.
 By generating clarification questions, the system not only improves the quality of the data it learns from but also fosters a more collaborative relationship between humans and machines.